org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/index.md

 - API workflow: [API User Workflow](https://nvd.nist.gov/developers/api-workflows)
 - Request an API Key: [NVD - API Request](https://nvd.nist.gov/developers/request-an-api-key)

-The new NVD API does not provide yearly files, like the old data feeds used to, which is why the format the CPEs are saved in is already a custom format.
+The new NVD API does not provide yearly files like the old data feeds used to, which is why the format the CPEs/CVEs are saved in is already a custom format.
 To see how the roughly 100 API responses are merged into multiple yearly files, I highly recommend checking out the [NVD Downloaders](download.md#nvd-api).